BHAS Logo

 Meetings at Unitarian Church, New Road, Brighton starting at 7.30 pm

-Note on the 8th December 2023, the AGM will start at 7pm, with the lecture starting at 7.30pm
+Note on the 12th December 2023, the AGM will start at 7pm, with the lecture starting at 7.30pm

-Free entry for members, £5 to non-members.
+Free entry for members, £5 (cash only please) to non-members.

 Click Here for Local Map